 The playbook is yours to design.
-Social media allows you to execute any kind of offense and any kind of defense that best suits the goals for your team.
-Understand and embrace this freedom, while respecting the fact you have to stay within the field of play.
-Often times, the more creative and original you are, the more success you will have.
-But you also must be able to understand and execute on some of the basics in order to be successful.
+Social media allows you to execute any kind of offense and any kind of defense that best suits the goals of your team.
+Understand and embrace this freedom while respecting the fact you have to stay within the field of play.
+Oftentimes, the more creative and original you are, the more success you will have.
+But you also must be able to understand and execute some of the basics in order to be successful.

-To get you started we’ve created the “Top 10 Keys for Your Social Media Playbook” that are listed below.
+To get you started, we’ve created the “Top 10 Keys for Your Social Media Playbook,” which are listed below.
 Use these as a starter set of guidelines as you begin to learn how to play the social media game.

 - Have a Strategy

 This sounds simple, right?
 As shocking as it sounds – a lot of brands don’t have a formal strategy.
 It’s insanely important.
 From the outset, create a playbook for your brand that sets a road map for you to follow throughout the year.
 Noting that your social strategy should be an extension of your larger digital marketing strategy.